 Tiffany began dancing at the age of 4 and was also a gymnast for 10 years.
 In 1998 she received her Bachelor of Fine Arts in Performance and Choreography from ASU.
 Her Senior year she was awarded a Choreography Scholarship and was chosen to be part of the committee to choose the following year's faculty at ASU.
 In 1999 she also graduated from SWIHA (Southwest Institute of the Healing Arts) in Massage Therapy.
 In her dance career she has been lucky enough to do summer training with Chuck Davis, Mark Morris, Dance Theatre of Harlem, Alvin Ailey Dance Co., and The Pulse.
 She was awarded a Pulse Teacher Scholarship to dance in New York in 2010 with the SYTYCD choreographers.
 She was tested and certified in ballet, jazz, and modern in 2006 to become of member of Dance Masters of America, a national dance teacher association.
 In 2013 she tested, and is now a Certified Examiner for DMA in Ballet and Modern.
 Tiffany has been the owner and director of DMDA since 2000.
 She graduated in 2021 with her Master of Fine Arts at ASU with a Dance Teaching Artist Praxis Certificate.
-She will be teaching at Grand Canyon University as an Adjunt Professor of Dance starting in Fall of 2021.
-She will also be teaching at Ridgeline Academy in Anthem.
+She is currently a Professor at Grand Canyon University, teaching Technique and Lecture courses.
 Inspiring children to love the discipline and passion that dance can bring is what drives her to teach.
 She is strongly aware and thrives for both the mental and physical health of the students that she is lucky enough to teach.